ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Champions Program](/blog/2021/12/20/inclusive-leadership-program/): support community champions from historically excluded groups to become contributors to rOpenSci.

-* [Package Citations](/citations/): If you use one of our packages, please cite it!
+* [Package Citations](/citations/): if you use one of our packages, please cite it!
 [You can learn here how to cite R and R Packages](/blog/2021/11/16/how-to-cite-r-and-r-packages/).

 * [Help Wanted](/help-wanted/): if you are ready to contribute, here is a list of issues where your expertise is needed (we have issues for different levels of expertise).

 ## Ready to contribute!

 We are happy you made it this far.
-We hope you find some way to participate in the options.
-We would be glad to learn more if you have ideas about other ways to collaborate with us.
+We hope you find some way to participate among these options.
+We would be glad to learn more if you have ideas about other ways to collaborate with us!

 We hope to see you in some of our spaces.